The Secret to Living Well and Longer:

 “Living well means being in good health, happy, joyous, free, and physically fit.” – Valerie Freeman

 Having the means to go where you’ve always wanted to go.

 Knowing that you have friends who have your best interests at heart.” – Tricia Conover

 “Living well for me means focusing on the eternal rather than the temporal.
-If I’m ever in doubt about my priorities, I only need ask myself if what I’m fussing over will really matter once I leave this earth, if it doesn’t, I can put it at the bottom of my list so I don’t miss what is of true and lasting value.” – Dorthy Shore
+If I’m ever in doubt about my priorities, I need only ask myself if what I’m fussing over will really matter once I leave this earth; if it doesn’t, I can put it at the bottom of my list so I don’t miss what is of true and lasting value.” – Dorthy Shore

 How do you determine a life well lived?
 Do you feel like you’re attaining that goal?
 If not, choose today to be the day that you take the next step toward better living.